 12. Give Your Puppy a Familiar Smell

-As mentioned previously, a familiar smell can help to soothe your puppy.
-If your puppy has developed an attachment to you then a sweatshirt with your scent can offer comfort.
-If your puppy is newly home, try to have a towel or cloth with the mother or sibling's scent on it.
+If the puppy is newly home, try to have a towel or cloth with the mother or sibling's scent on it.

 13. Try Warm Toys or Towels to Soothe an Anxious Puppy

-Again, when placing anything in with your puppy, always make sure that it is safe and cannot be ingested.
+And again, anything you place in your dog's crate, make sure it's safe and cannot be ingested.

 Often a puppy is only anxious because they are going from sleeping with multiple siblings to being all on their own.
-Simply letting them know that someone else is there with them can be enough to settle them down.
+Simply letting them know that someone else is there with them can be enough to settle the dog down.

-Occasionally, however, you may get stuck in traffic or your puppy may have had a little too much to drink and this can result in accidents.
-To save leakage onto your floor, invest in a tray, liner or puppy potty pads to go under the crate.
+Occasionally, however, you may get stuck in traffic or your puppy may have had a little too much to drink and this can result in the dog peeing in the crate.